gvwilson/sensibleadventures/nardica/nardica.md

 "But Jack---"

 "I said, ne'er mind!"
-He slapped the railing with his hand.
+He slapped the taffrail with his hand.
 "Now, where's our high-rollin' troublemaker?"

 Five minutes crawled by,